MDE4CPP/MDE4CPP/README.md

 		* ORG_GRADLE_PROJECT_RELEASE=1 ... build release version
 		* This build mode is always used when compiling.
 	* A build mode can be disabled by setting the variable to `0`.
 For instance, the debug version is not built if `ORG_GRADLE_PROJECT_RELEASE=0` is defined in environment settings files or `-PDEBUG=0` is defined in a gradle command.
-	* Further information for configuration and execution of compile tasks can be found on [MDE4CPPCompile-Plugin](https://github.com/MDE4CPP/MDE4CPPGradlePlugins).
   * examples:
 	* no preconfigured build mode inside gradle.properies:
 		* `buildEcore` - generate and compile ecore.ecore in debug and release